gvangool/tfdoc/README.md

   # stuff
 }

+# tfdoc also allows you to document your module usage
+module "my-submodule" {
+  # stuff
+}

 ##
 ## tfdoc discards other "orphaned" comments
 ##

-# We can have both comments on top
-output "name" {
+// We can have both comments on top output "name" {
   description = "and within outputs and variables"
 }